 Feeding Frequency: Daily - Feed as much as they will eat in about 5 minutes.
 They can be fed twice a day, offering as much as they will consume in about 3 minutes each.

-Regular siphoning of the gravel is crucial to remove their waste and keep the tank in a clean state.The recommended water change is 25% weekly (which includes siphoning the substrate), and 80% once a month to keep up with the bio-load and for optimal health.
+Regular water changes with siphoning of the gravel is crucial to remove their waste and keep the tank clean.
+Their barbels are prone to infection from a poorly kept substrate.
+Change 10% to 25% of the water weekly or biweekly, depending on how high the bio-load is in your aquarium; and 80% once a month to keep up with the bio-load and for optimal health.

 Water Changes: Weekly - Weekly water changes of 25% weekly and 80% once a month are recommended to keep the tank from becoming heavily fouled.